Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 App languages: English, Chinese, French, German, Italian, Korean, Japanese, Portuguese, Vietnamese, Russian, Spanish, Indonesian, Turkish, Hindi.

 Mobile: Android & iOS.
 Browser extension: major Chromium-based browsers.
-Desktop app: not available (operations routed via mobile/extension).
+Standalone desktop app: not available — desktop Web3 is handled via the browser extension.

 Supported Assets & Examples

-SafePal supports $30,000+ tokens across 100+ blockchains.
+SafePal supports 30,000+ tokens across 200+ blockchains.
 Popular examples include Bitcoin, Ethereum, Ripple (XRP), Bitcoin Cash, Litecoin, Binance Coin (BNB), Dogecoin, Zcash, Polkadot, Solana, and Cardano.
-ERC-20, TRC$10/TRC$20, BEP$2/BEP$20, and other standards are supported.
-Networks are continually expanded through firmware/app updates.
+ERC-20, TRC-10/TRC-20, BEP-2/BEP-20, and other token standards are supported.
+Networks are continually expanded through firmware and app updates.

 Model Lineup & Hardware Differences